 The point is to keep the rolls away from anything that may accelerate the fermentation, such as moisture and heat.
 To store cinnamon rolls at room temperature, allow them to cool down after you have removed them from the oven.
 Once they’ve cooled, place them on a plate and cover them with aluminum foil.
 They should remain fresh for about three days.
 This method works when the rolls are already baked.
 Keep the plate away from direct sunlight.
 An excellent, dry place works best.

 Another method that you can use is to place the cooled rolls inside a ziplock bag or an airtight container or bag.
-You can use a vacuum seal to make sure there is no excess air.
+You can use a vacuum sealer to make sure there is no excess air.
 An airtight container will help keep the rolls moist.
 You can store the rolls using these methods with or without frosting.
 The difference comes in when you are reheating them.

 - With this method, there’s no thawing necessary.